 In October 2015 Philips launched the 2nd gen version of Hue and the Hue Bridge had some big changes.
-With the introduction of the 2nd generation Hue Bridge, the device received an all-new design which is more square and looked a little more policed in terms of design and finish, but under the hood its new key feature was Apple’s HomeKit smarthome platform support.
+With the introduction of the 2nd generation Hue Bridge, the device received an all-new design which is more square and looked a little more polished in terms of design and finish, but under the shell the gen 2 new key feature was Apple’s HomeKit smart home platform support.

 The newer bulbs shine at 800 lumens at their max, whereas the old bulbs can only get up to 600 lumens at their brightest.
 This means that the newer bulbs are 25% brighter.

 - Hue Lux (model id LWB004) – white, 2700K only